dask/dask/docs/source/array.rst

 *  Arithmetic and scalar mathematics, ``+, *, exp, log, ...``
 *  Reductions along axes, ``sum(), mean(), std(), sum(axis=0), ...``
-*  Tensor contractions / dot products / matrix multiple, ``tensordot``
+*  Tensor contractions / dot products / matrix multiply, ``tensordot``
 *  Axis reordering / transpose, ``transpose``
 *  Slicing, ``x[:100, 500:100:-2]``
 *  Fancy indexing along single axes with lists or numpy arrays, ``x[:, [10, 1, 5]]``
 *  The array protocol ``__array__``

-To the best of our knowledge these operations match the NumPy API precisely.
+These operations should match the NumPy interface precisely.

 Construction
 ------------

-We often construct dask array objects from another array-like object that supports numpy-style slicing.
-Here we show an example wrapping a dask array around an HDF5 dataset
+We can construct dask array objects from other array objects that support numpy-style slicing.
+Here we wrap a dask array around an HDF5 dataset, chunking that dataset into blocks of size ``(1000, 1000)``.

 .. code-block:: Python